Overview of the DESI Legacy Imaging Surveys: Data Reduction and Calibrations

 \subsection{Astrometric Calibration}

 The NOAO CP reductions of all Legacy Survey imaging data derive a world coordinate system (WCS), a function mapping pixel coordinates to celestial coordinates.
 The function (TPV: tangent plane projection with polynomial distortions\footnote{ \url{https://fits.gsfc.nasa.gov/registry/tpvwcs/tpv.html}}) is determined for each CCD by least square fitting to the pixel centroids of detected sources with known coordinates in a reference catalog.
+For the astrometric solution, the pixel centroids of reference stars are computed using intensity weighted means using Source Extractor \citep{sextractor} in the DECam CP, and using the ACE package in IRAF \citep{ace,iraf} in the Mosaic-3 and 90Prime CPs.
+The final source positions in the catalogs are computed using the Tractor, as described in section 8.

-The reference coordinates were from the 2MASS catalog \citep{2MASS} for DECam data from 2013 and 2014; later DECam data and all Mosaic3 and 90Prime data use the Gaia DR1 catalog \citep{gaiaDR1}.
+The reference coordinates were from the 2MASS catalog \citep{2MASS} for DECam data from 2013 and 2014; later DECam data and all Mosaic-3 and 90Prime data use the Gaia DR1 catalog \citep{gaiaDR1}.
 Since the calibration procedure ties source positions in each exposure to celestial sources, it effectively includes calibration for the atmospheric distortions (at some mean color) and, in the case of the Bok 90Prime data, correction for distortions resulting from the focusing procedures.

 While this procedure corrects the data for global distortions (the TPV solutions are continuous and smooth across an individual CCD), it does not correct for some small-scale effects.
-For example, the DECam and Mosaic3 CCDs are known to have very small scale distortions known as ``tree rings'' \citep{treeRings}, and the Mosaic3 CCDs show a residual astrometric pattern from bonding stresses.
-Differential chromatic refraction is also not accounted for in the astrometric solutions \citep[e.g., see][for an excellent discussion of issues affecting the DECam astrometry]{decamastrom}.
-These combined effects affect the astrometric accuracy at the level of $\approx10-30$~mas and are currently not corrected in the post-processing catalog generation step.
+For example, the DECam and Mosaic-3 CCDs are known to have very small scale distortions known as ``tree rings'' \citep{treeRings}, and the Mosaic-3 CCDs show a residual astrometric pattern from bonding stresses.
+Differential chromatic refraction is also not accounted for in the astrometric solutions \citep[e.g., see][for an excellent discussion of all the issues affecting the DECam astrometry]{decamastrom}.
+These combined effects affect the astrometric accuracy on individual CCDs at the level of $\approx10-30$~mas and are currently not corrected in the post-processing catalog generation step.